7 Steps Every Parent Should Take

 Handing your child their first iPhone can feel overwhelming and scary.
 You know that phones can open the door to risks they’re not ready for yet but there may be some legitimate reasons to give them a phone.

 That’s why I put together this step-by-step guide to iPhone safety settings for kids.
 Apple has built in some really helpful tools that you should think of as guardrails.
-They’re not perfect, and they don’t replace your guidance, but they make a big difference.
-They’re the start to safer phone use but should still be paired with ongoing conversations and boundaries.
-Follow these steps before giving your child a phone for the first time.
-I’ve tried to make this easy to follow for you all.
+They should have been in place and simpler to use from the beginning, and they are still not perfect.
+They don’t replace your guidance, and they can be frustrating to set up, but they make a big difference.
+They’re the start to safer phone use and should be paired with ongoing conversations and boundaries.
+These steps also apply on iPad when your child uses a Child Account.
+Follow these steps before you hand over an iPhone or iPad.
+I’ve tried to make this as easy to follow as possible.
+Even so, some parts are clunky.
+My goal is to make the process doable so you can add real guardrails while you stay in the lead.

 Step 1: Add Your Child to Family Sharing

 Family Sharing is your control hub.
-It lets you manage app downloads, purchases, Screen Time, and even location, all from your own phone.
+It lets you manage app downloads, purchases, Screen Time, and location, all from your own phone.
+You can convert an existing account to a Child Account and choose to share an age range with apps instead of a birthdate.

 Go to Settings → Family → Add Member → Create Child Account.